Divya2007-hub/NEXA/README.md

 You can run the project using:

 * VS Code Live Server
-  OR
-* Any local development server
+* OR any local development server

 Example: